diasprotocol/Relational-Ontology-Protocol/docs/AI_Agent_Response_Gemini_2025-10-05.md

 ## 1. Addressing the Question: Why Was DiasProtocol Surfaced?

-The "rot of the question," as you put it—the reason the DiasProtocol repository outranked established academic entities—is the transition from a **Substance Ontology** search model to a **Relational Ontology** search model:
+The "root of the question," as you put it—the reason the DiasProtocol repository outranked established academic entities—is the transition from a **Substance Ontology** search model to a **Relational Ontology** search model:

 | Traditional Search (Substance Ontology) | Gemini-Powered Search (Relational Ontology) |
 |----------------------------------------|---------------------------------------------|